Is Your Teen Trapped in Anger?

 Behind the Anger: The Mind of an Angry Teen

-Adolescents may be the size of adults and may try to act like adults, but they don’t have the brains of adults.
-Their brains are still developing until they reach their mid-twenties.
-To understand their brains is to understand how they think, which could involve puzzling contradictions.
+Adolescents may try to act like adults, but they don’t have the brains of adults.
+Our brains are still developing until we reach our mid-twenties.
+To understand teen brains is to understand how they think, which can feel puzzling.
 According to the National Institute of Mental Health (NIMH), “Genes, childhood experience, and the environment in which a young person reaches adolescence all shape behavior… [but] all these factors act in the context of a brain that is changing, with its own impact on behavior.”

 NIMH further explains some of these changes.
 One major change during adolescence is the increase in connections among various parts of the brain, fueling the speedy transmission of impulses.
 The brain connections involved in teen emotions are also changing during this stage.
 This means that not only is the connectivity enhancing their learning and intellectual capacities, it is activating emotional responses that may manifest as frequent irritability and anger.